-TIME OF FLIGHT SYSTEM
+2.1 TIME OF FLIGHT SYSTEM

-The Time of Flight system is used for energy loss measurements and velocity measurements.
-It also allows a more accurate measurement of particles energy than magnetic analysis, as slow particles can also be detected.
-Using time of flight to measure allows us to measure multiple scattering results and even allows detection of the slow moving neutron.
-The design of the TOF was based on geometry, size, magnetic field, crossing tracks, and readout capability.
-The components of the Time of Flight system were each designed and optimized under these design constraints, along with cost.
-Time resolution played a very large part as to the overall design.
-The geometry of the TOF was useful for placing PMTs, cables, and voltage meters.
-Size determined the width of the scintillator and optimal Time resolution of the system.
-Crossing tracks is used as particle trajectories can intersect the other adjacent detectors, so both counters must be summed and used to remove the background noise from the actual data to allow proper particle analysis and identification.
+The Time of Flight system allows for a more accurate measurement and discrimination between particles.
+We use both time and energy measurements in calculating time of flight.
+Time measurements are used for velocity measurements.
+This allows a more accurate measurement of particles energy than magnetic analysis, as slow moving particles such as the neutron can also be detected.
+Energy measurements may also give us the rough estimate of a particles velocity, if the particle is a proton.
+The TOF is calculated by using the distance traveled by the particle divided by speed of the particle.

+The design of the time of flight for CLAS was based on geometry, size, magnetic field, crossing tracks, and readout capability.
+The components of the Time of Flight for the CLAS detector were each designed and optimized under these design constraints, along with cost.
+Time resolution played a very large part as to the overall design, especially in design of the width of the scintillators.
+The TOF’s geometry was used for placing PMTs, cables, and voltage meters.
+Particle trajectory measurements or crossing tracks were also used for the CLAS, as particle trajectories can intersect the other adjacent detectors.
+In order to correct this, both counters must be summed and used to remove the background noise from the actual data to allow proper particle analysis and identification.
+However, in Hall C, there is no magnetic field, so only time and energy will be used as measurements.
+The proton will be detected in the time of flight plane first, and the neutrons will be detected in subsequent planes.

-SCINTILLATION DETECTORS
+2.2 SCINTILLATION DETECTORS

-The large angle detectors are composed of specialized scintillation materials, photomultiplier tubes, voltage dividers, light guides and magnetic shields.
+The detectors are composed of specialized scintillation materials, photomultiplier tubes, voltage dividers, light guides and magnetic shields.
+The large angle detectors are from the CLAS detector (refer to fig 1) from Jefferson Lab’s Hall B.